vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

    1. The storage sizes specified in the parameters `spec.capacity.storage` for the PersistentVolume resource and `spec.resources.requests.storage` for the PersistentVolumeClaim resource must match the size of the corresponding disk.
 In this example it is 1 GB.
    1. For the PersistentVolumeClaim resource, use an empty value in the `storageClassName` storage class parameter.
    1. The storage access mode is specified in the `spec.accessModes` parameter for the PersistentVolume resource.
    1. The availability zones of the disk and the worker node on which the pod (application) will be located must match.
-Otherwise an attempt to mount a persistent volume corresponding to the disk on this node will fail.
+Otherwise an attempt to mount a PV corresponding to the disk on this node will fail.
 In this example, the pod will be placed on a group of worker nodes in the `MS1` availability zone and use a disk from the same zone.
    1. ReclaimPolicy `Retain` is used for the permanent volume.
 The `Delete` policy is not used so that you can monitor the state of the disk manually and not accidentally delete it.

 1. Create a manifest for the `tea` application.